-A Roasted Vegetable Couscous is my idea of a great way to add a splash of colour and interest to root vegetables throughout winter and early spring!
+A Roasted Vegetable Couscous is my idea of a great way to add a splash of colour and to your table throughout winter and early spring!

-My roasted vegetable couscous is often a dish I call upon when the rustic tones of winter food are getting a bit tedious.
+This recipe is one that I often call upon when the rustic tones of winter food are getting a bit tedious.
 Times when I desire all the flavour of winter roots but with a splash of colour to liven things up a little.

 Sure this dish takes a little time to cook but none of it is your time!
-10-15 minutes work at most in the kitchen.
+You have 10-15 minutes work at most in the kitchen.

 You can walk away for an hour and do something much more interesting.